SalomePlatform/shaper/doc/gui/Introduction.rst

 Only one document can be active.

-New study contains only partset with 7 default constructions which cannot be deleted:
+A new study contains only a partset with 7 default constructions, which cannot be deleted:

-- one point **Origin** coinciding with origin of coordinate system;
+- one point **Origin** coinciding with the origin of the coordinate system;
 - three axes **OX**, **OY**, **OZ**  coinciding with coordinate axes;
 - three planes **YOZ**, **XOZ**, **XOY**  coinciding with coordinate planes.

-Only  points, axis and planes (see  :ref:`constructionPlugin`) and sketches (see  :ref:`sketchPlugin`) can be added into Partset to be used in any part later.
+Only  points, axis, planes (see  :ref:`constructionPlugin`) and sketches (see  :ref:`sketchPlugin`) can be added into Partset to be used in any part later.
 :ref:`parameter_usage` can be used both in Partset and any Part.

-New Part can be created as described in :ref:`partPlugin`.
+A new Part can be created as described in :ref:`partPlugin`.

 Double click or pop-up menu can be used to activate existing document.